 David J. Schwartz doesn’t whisper motivational fluff.
 He delivers clear, actionable strategies to reprogram your beliefs, elevate your expectations, and step into the kind of thinking that actually moves the needle.

 What makes this book timeless is how it dismantles the lie that success is reserved for the lucky or the genius.
 Instead, Schwartz hands you the ultimate truth.
 You don’t need to be more intelligent.
-You need to think bigger.
+In fact, you need to think bigger.

 Here are several key concepts in this book that have profoundly helped me and shaped my current journey and beliefs.